-Our march started at 0100 on Dec 24 1944.
-We walked until 0500 Christmas morning before reaching the new positions where the 508th Parachute Infantry Regiment was dug in.
+Our march started at 0100 on December 24.
+We walked until 0500 on Christmas morning before reaching the new positions where the 508-PIR was dug in.
 Some men had frost bitten feet and I recall one man who had the diarrhea so bad that he could not hold it, but he did not fall out of the march.
 There was no alternative, no recourse, there was no ambulance following us.
 There was no one behind us but more Germans!

-Upon reaching the 508th PIR Lines, we were trucked about 5 more miles to the village of Vaux-Chavanne where we dug in fast and waited.
+Upon reaching the 508-PIR lines, we were trucked about 5 more miles to the village of Vaux-Chavanne where we dug in fast and waited.
 The next morning about 0500 we were hit by a German attack.
-We fired more 60-MM Mortar rounds stopping their attack the morning of Dec 26 than in similar fight for the rest of the war!
+We fired more 60-MM Mortar rounds stopping their attack the morning of December 26 than in similar fight for the rest of the war!
 Without any doubt, our mortar section helped hold our positions on that day.

-The next day we moved out of this village and took up a defensive position holding the right flank of the 82nd Airborne Division.
-We got our Christmas turkey dinner outdoors in the cold, in the deep snow drifts, while we were in reserve waiting to start an attack on Jan 3 1945.
+The next day, we moved out of this village and took up a defensive position holding the right flank of the 82-A/B. We got our Christmas turkey dinner outdoors in the cold, in the deep snow drifts, while we were in reserve waiting to start an attack on January 3 1945.
 We jumped off through deep snow.
 Left our overcoats on a pile to be brought up forward later, if a truck could get through.
 It was bitter cold, no place to go to get warm and all the time moving like a pack of hunted animals, however, we were the hunters in this attack!

 About the second or third night of this attack we found a large barn and got all bedded down for some rest.
 At night, about 2200, we got orders to move out to fill a gap in the front lines.
 It was a nice moonlight night, the terrain was rolling low hills with some timber and open fields.
 Sgt Virgil Chandler, (Edwardsville, IL), Pfc Virgil Hardin (Louisville, KY), Pfc Steve Suslee (Southern IL) and I proceeded to dig a position for our mortar in an open field.
 After clearing the snow away, we used a pick and shovel and dug through a foot of frozen dirt.
 We found some straw to put in the bottom of the hole to help keep our feet warm.